For additional information on History at UC Merced, please visit the History website.

 The History major at UC Merced emphasizes the many ways in which connections between regions and nations have existed over time.
 All students gain familiarity with world history, learn interpretive skills and take at least one course focused on research, and also undertake a capstone research project; they have opportunities to apply their classroom learning to research problems outside the classroom, contributing to expanding public knowledge and awareness of cultural issues.
 Students may explore thematic topics such as environmental history, the history of science and technology, and the history of migration and cultural intersections, as well as issues of world, national, state and local history.

 Though rooted in the study of the past, the tools employed by historians are useful in a broad array of modern careers and professions.
-History, with its focus on research, writing, and argumentation, is well known as an excellent preparation for graduate school, law school, and other professions.
+History, with it focus on research, writing and augmentation, is well known as an excellent preparation for graduate school, law school and other professions.
 History majors may also find employment related to their degrees in schools, museums, editing and publishing, archives, historic preservation, federal, state and local agencies, and as consultants and contractors.

 Program Learning Outcomes

 Our faculty members work to prepare students for a holistic understanding of the knowledge and skills of the discipline.
-Upon completion of the degree, we expect students to demonstrate the ability to:
+Upon completion of the degree, we expect students to demonstrate competency in the following areas: